SanadAlwerfali/API-Documentation/README.md

 The request body contains the user_id.

-The response is true if the user has un-checked notifications and false otherwise.
+The response message is true if the user has un-checked notifications and false otherwise.

 ```
 Request: